nasa/cumulus-message-adapter-js/README.md

 Cumulus protocol to a format more easily consumable by Cumulus tasks, invokes the tasks, and then adapts their response back to the Cumulus message protocol to be sent to the next task.

+## Installation

+The cumulus-message-adapter-js can be installed via Node Package Manager (NPM) and the package is located [here](https://www.npmjs.com/package/@cumulus/cumulus-message-adapter-js).

+Add @cumulus/cumulus-message-adapter-js to your package.json and run ```npm install```.

 ## Task definition